Fody/Home/pages/mdsource/upgradeGuideV5.source.md

 #### AppVeyor

-At this time AppVeyor does not support the RTM of Visual Studio 19.
-However the preview image can be used via `image: Visual Studio 2019 Preview` in `appveyor.yml`.
+At this time AppVeyor does not support the RTM of Visual Studio 2019.
+However the [Visual Studio 2019 preview image](https://www.appveyor.com/docs/build-environment/#visual-studio-preview-images) can be used via `image: Visual Studio 2019 Preview` in `appveyor.yml`.

 #### TravisCI

-MSBuild16 can be used on TravisCI using the `xenial` distro and dotnet 2.2.202.
+MSBuild16 can be used on TravisCI using the [xenial distro](https://docs.travis-ci.com/user/reference/xenial/) and [dotnet 2.2.202](https://docs.travis-ci.com/user/languages/csharp/#net-core).
 An example `.travis.yml` config:

 ```
 language: csharp